-Adult, Commuter and Transfer Services (ACTS) aids prospective adult and transfer students with the enrollment process, assists newly admitted transfer students with the transfer process, and provides current students with the resources needed to ensure their academic retention and success.
+The Office of Adult, Commuter and Transfer Services (ACTS) assists prospective adult and transfer students with the enrollment process, assists newly admitted transfer students with the transfer process, and provides current students with the resources needed to ensure their academic retention and success.
 Prior to each fall semester, ACTS conducts a special program for incoming adult and transfer students.
-"Campus Tours and Highlights" consists of individualized tours of classroom locations, as well as special seminars highlighting the key features and services of Sherrod Library and the computer labs.
+"Campus Tours and Highlights" consists of individualized tours of classroom locations, as well as special seminars highlighting the key features and services of D2L, Goldmail, the library, post office, and computer labs to name a few.
 This program serves to facilitate the transition of these students into the academic environment of ETSU.
 "Email Mentoring" is yet another way ACTS reaches out to incoming adult and transfer students.
 Using peer mentors from the ETSU Chapter (Zeta Tau) of the national adult student honor society Alpha Sigma Lambda, incoming students are given monitored and consistent feedback and support throughout their early semesters at ETSU.
 The TransferTracs newsletter connects new transfer students with campus resources and events.
-The ACTS staff furthermore provides academic advising for adult and transfer students as they begin their studies at ETSU.
-In addition to other services ACTS advises two adult student organizations: Alpha Sigma Lambda Adult Honor Society and THE NET.
-THE NET (The Adult, Commuter & Transfer Services Adult Leadership Network) is the social/leadership/service organization for adult students on the ETSU Campus.
-It is an internet based information clearinghouse and communication network for adult students' needs, interests and concerns.
-This organization is likewise an avenue for engaging in leadership training opportunities, discussion groups and meetings, community activities, as well as social events for adult students and their family.
-THE NET is a new vision in adult student leadership and involvement on the ETSU campus.
+In addition to other services ACTS advises two adult student organizations: Alpha Sigma Lambda Adult Honor Society and The NET.
+The NET (The Adult, Commuter & Transfer Services Adult Leadership Network) is the social/leadership/service organization for adult students on the ETSU Campus.
+It is an internet based information clearinghouse and communication network for adult students' needs, interests, and concerns.
+This organization is an avenue for engaging in leadership training opportunities, discussion groups and meetings, community activities, as well as social events for adult students and their family members.
+The NET is a new vision in adult student leadership and involvement on the ETSU campus.
 Last but not least, the ACTS office also serves to address the needs of those students who regularly commute to ETSU.
-By visiting the office of ACTS, commuter students can acquire carpool applications, maps of the campus, off-campus housing lists, shuttle and city bus schedules, as well as receive information on childcare services in and around the area and special events accentuating commuter services at ETSU.
-These are just a few of the services and opportunities available through the Office of Adult, Commuter and Transfer Services at ETSU.
+By visiting the ACTS office, commuter students can acquire carpool and/or Rideshare applications, maps of the campus, off-campus housing lists, shuttle and city bus schedules, as well as receive information on childcare services in and around the area and special events accentuating commuter services at ETSU.
+These are just a few of the services and opportunities available through Adult, Commuter and Transfer Services at ETSU.

 The Department of Campus Recreation is responsible for providing the entire ETSU community with recreational facilities, programs and services.
 All activities are open to ETSU students, faculty and staff persons, plus in selected instances, their families.
 There are five types of programs: fitness, intramurals, non-credit instruction, outdoor-adventure and sports clubs.
 During the spring semester 2002, Campus Recreation moved to its new Center for Physical Activity - a state-of-the-art indoor and outdoor recreational sports complex funded with student fee dollars.
 Indoor space includes an aerobics/martial arts studio, child care room, climbing wall, gymnasium floor (with soccer court), huge weight room, indoor track, personal training suite, pool, seminar rooms and a host of other areas.
 Outside the CPA are two lighted ball fields for intramurals and sports clubs.
 Also adjacent to the building is the Basler Challenge Course - one of the region's most complete high and low element adventure education facilities.
 Programs range from climbing instruction to self-esteem enhancement to team building.
-The sixth class of Roan Scholars completed their wilderness experience in August 2005.
+The sixth class of Roan Scholars completed their wilderness experience in August 2008.
 Campus Recreation employs over 200 student workers and averages a weekday usage of 2,000 persons.